-While Android provides a backup feature yo non-rooted users, it’s no match against the abilities of popular backup apps like Titanium Backup (download).
+While Android provides a backup feature to non-rooted users, it’s no match against the abilities of popular backup apps like Titanium Backup (download).
 There are various apps for rooted devices that let you take a complete backup of your device, but this is the best one out there.
 You can use the backup option available in TWRP to make a complete NANDroid backup, which includes all of your device’s data, quite easily without any additional tools.

 These tools allow you to backup everything including all the apps, app data, files, settings along with external data which might be part of your SD card.
 You can then save this backup on your external storage, SD card or even in the cloud to be recovered when needed.
 So, if you ever lose or brick your Android device, you can easily restore a Titanium or Nandroid backup on the new device and feel like nothing happened.

-Planning to Root Your Android device?
+Found Enough Reasons to Root Your Android device